 Besides the Hardys, my influences include Edward Hopper, John Singer Sargent, and Winslow Homer.
 Artists whom I’ve known also have had a profound influence on how I see the world around me.
 They include Edward Betts, J. Phillip Richards, and Neil Welliver who taught me drawing in college.
 In retirement, I studied drawing at George Mason University and our local community college.
 I continue to study watercolor at different venues in Northern Virginia and draw figures from life as often as I can.

 A few of my recent works are in private collections, but I have not had a gallery opening since that ill-fated one in 1971.
 Occasionally I show at local exhibits for retirees, but maybe someday soon I’ll try for something bigger.
-Send me a message if you’re interested in seeing more work or buying one that isn’t already sold.
+If you’re interested in any of the works on these pages, please use the contact form and I’ll get back to you as soon as I can.